pottekkat/personal-website/content/posts/changing-beliefs/index.md

 </div>

 <div class="results-container">
-  <p>The probability of having the disease given a positive test result is <span class="probability-result" id="bayes-result">2%</span> which is calculated as shown below:</p>
+  <p>The probability of having the disease given a positive test result is around <span class="probability-result" id="bayes-result">2%</span>, which is calculated as shown below:</p>

   <div class="equation-container" id="equation-display">
     <!-- KaTeX will render here -->